aziyan99/hostsrw/README.md

 # hostsrw

-`hostsrw` is a simple cli app that able to read and write windows hosts file.
+`hostsrw` is a simple cli app / package that able to read and write windows hosts file.

 ## Installation